 A celebration of our ability to overcome the challenges that face us in life.
-Together, all of the grades work, perform a play (St. George and the Dragon), share a community meal, and play games of endurance and cooperation.
-(Beginning at 10:40am)
+Together, all of the grades work, perform a pageant (St. George and the Dragon), share a community meal, and play games of endurance and cooperation.

-Halloween is not a school festival day but is celebrated simply and at the discretion of each class teacher.
+Halloween is not a school festival day and is celebrated simply and at the discretion of each class teacher.

 A chance to share your children’s school experience with friends or extended family members.
-During the all grades assembly, each class makes a presentation, followed by a time for friends and family members to visit the classrooms.
-(1:45-3:20pm)
+During the all-grades assembly, each class makes a presentation, followed by a time for friends and family members to visit the classrooms.

 This festival of finding light at the darkest time of year is celebrated by the 8th graders singing their way through the school and into each classroom, dressed in traditional costumes.